Residential and Online Graduate Admission Process

 international students can be found at the Ohio University Office of

 Graduate Studies' website at

 It is very important that you email the McClure School at firstname.lastname@example.org to

 let us know that you are applying.
 Be sure to state whether you have applied for the residential or online program.

-The McClure School requires a score on either the Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT), TOEFL scores for international students, a one page Personal Goals Statement, and a resume.
+The McClure School requires a score on either the Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT).
+Applicants with at least three years applicable experience may have the GRE/GMAT waived, at the discretion of the Graduate Admission Committee if proof of ability to succeed at graduate work is supplied (such as a written professional report).
+Also required: TOEFL scores for international students, a one page Personal Goals Statement, and a resume.

 The Office of Graduate Studies will forward material to the McClure School graduate director who will screen applications to determine if the minimum requirements for admission to the program have been met.

 The graduate director will screen applications to determine if the minimum requirements for admission to the program have been met.
 These requirements include: